 The Who’s ‘Won’t Get Fooled Again” was broadcast to Brisbane for the first time in glorious FM stereo.

-4ZZZ was also the first community FM broadcaster in Australia and pioneered the playing of contemporary Australian music on these shores.
+4ZZZ was the first community FM broadcaster in Queensland and the first in Australia to pioneer the playing of contemporary Australian music on these shores.

 A new breed of radio station was emerging around the country thanks to an initiative of the Whitlam government and in Brisbane it took the form of 4ZZZ.